• Skip to primary navigation

 Once set, dust the top with more of the cornstarch mix and flip out onto a piece of parchment.
 Slice into cubes with an oiled knife and dredge in the remaining cornstarch mix.

-• Spreading marshmallow mixture in prepared tin.
+Spreading the marshmallow mixture in the pan.

 Skewer your marshmallow and hold over a campfire or embers from a bbq until toasted.
 Sandwich with the biscuits and chocolate and enjoy!

-Can I make s'mores in advance?
+Can I make the pumpkin spice s'mores in advance?

 Classic campfire s'mores really need to be made fresh when consuming.
 You can make the marshmallows a day or so in advance and they're easy to transport.
 You should toast them only when ready to make and eat the s'mores.